2985578957/flex_extract/For_developers/Sphinx/source/installation.rst

 .. _ref-licence:

-Licence agreement for public datasets
+Accept licences for public datasets
 =====================================

-Each ECMWF public dataset has its own licence which has to be accepted, regardless of the user group.
+Each ECMWF :underline:`public` dataset has its own licence whose acceptance requires user activity, regardless of the user group.

 For the *ERA-Interim* and *CERA-20C* datasets this can be done at the ECMWF website `Available ECMWF Public Datasets <https://confluence.ecmwf.int/display/WEBAPI/Available+ECMWF+Public+Datasets>`_.
 Log in and follow the licence links on the right side for each dataset and accept it.